top of page

 Image by Jacek Dylag

-Lewis Warden is an experienced guitar and bass player than has freelanced throughout Scotland.
+Lewis Warden is an experienced guitar and bass player who has freelanced throughout Scotland.
 He studied music performance at the University of Highlands and Islands.
-Lewis currently delivers lessons in all three MCS Studios; Perth, Arbroath and Dundee.
+Lewis has taught at Music Collective Scotland for last three years across all studios.
+He delivers lessons in guitar, bass and ukulele and can teach a wide range of styles.

 Lewis Warden